vgmstream/vgmstream/readme.txt

 *********** IMPORTANT!! ***********
 --- needed files (for Windows)  ---
-Since Ogg Vorbis, MPEG audio,and other formats are now supported, you will need to have certain DLL files.
+Since Ogg Vorbis, MPEG audio, and other formats are now supported, you will need to have certain DLL files.
 You can get these from https://f.losno.co/vgmstream-win32-deps.zip, or in the case of the foobar2000 component, they are all bundled for convenience.